fenago/deep-learning-for-nlp/Lab Guides/chapter_16/Lab_10.md

 ##### Run Notebook
 Click notebook `4_evaluate.ipynb` in jupterLab UI and run jupyter notebook.

-# Extensions
+## Exercises

 This section lists some ideas for extending the tutorial that you may wish to explore.

-- Different n-grams.
-Explore the model by changing the kernel size (number of n-grams) used by the channels in the model to see how it impacts model skill.
+- **Different n-grams** Explore the model by changing the kernel size (number of n-grams) used by the channels in the model to see how it impacts model skill.
-- More or Fewer Channels.
-Explore using more or fewer channels in the model and see how it impacts model skill.
+- **More or Fewer Channels** Explore using more or fewer channels in the model and see how it impacts model skill.
-- Shared Embedding.
-Explore configurations where each channel shares the same word embedding and report on the impact on model skill.
+- **Shared Embedding** Explore configurations where each channel shares the same word embedding and report on the impact on model skill.
-- Deeper Network.
-Convolutional neural networks perform better in computer vision when they are deeper.
-Explore using deeper models here and see how it impacts model skill.
+- **Deeper Network** Convolutional neural networks perform better in computer vision when they are deeper** Explore using deeper models here and see how it impacts model skill.
-- Truncated Sequences.
-Padding all sequences to the length of the longest sequence might be extreme if the longest sequence is very different to all other reviews.
-Study the distribution of review lengths and truncate reviews to a mean length.
+- **Truncated Sequences** Padding all sequences to the length of the longest sequence might be extreme if the longest sequence is very different to all other reviews** Study the distribution of review lengths and truncate reviews to a mean length.
-- Truncated Vocabulary.
-We removed infrequently occurring words, but still had a large vocabulary of more than 25,000 words.
-Explore further reducing the size of the vocabulary and the effect on model skill.
+- **Truncated Vocabulary** We removed infrequently occurring words, but still had a large vocabulary of more than 25,000 words** Explore further reducing the size of the vocabulary and the effect on model skill.
-- Epochs and Batch Size.
-The model appears to fit the training dataset quickly.
-Explore alternate configurations of the number of training epochs and batch size and use the test dataset as a validation set to pick a better stopping point for training the model.
+- **Epochs and Batch Size** The model appears to fit the training dataset quickly** Explore alternate configurations of the number of training epochs and batch size and use the test dataset as a validation set to pick a better stopping point for training the model.
-- Pre-Train an Embedding.
-Explore pre-training a Word2Vec word embedding in the model and the impact on model skill with and without further fine tuning during training.
+- **Pre-Train an Embedding** Explore pre-training a Word2Vec word embedding in the model and the impact on model skill with and without further fine tuning during training.
-- Use GloVe Embedding.
-Explore loading the pre-trained GloVe embedding and the impact on model skill with and without further fine tuning during training.
+- **Use GloVe Embedding** Explore loading the pre-trained GloVe embedding and the impact on model skill with and without further fine tuning during training.
-- Train Final Model.
-Train a final model on all available data and use it make predictions on real ad hoc movie reviews from the internet.
+- **Train Final Model** Train a final model on all available data and use it make predictions on real ad hoc movie reviews from the internet.

-If you explore any of these extensions, I'd love to know.

 # Further Reading